solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ## Azure authentication

 As mentioned previously, Azure Database for PostgreSQL Flexible Server consists of a data plane (data storage and data manipulation) and a control plane (management of the Azure resource).
 Authentication is separated between the control plane and the data plane as well.

 In the control plane, Microsoft Entra authenticates users and determines whether users are authorized to operate against an Azure resource.
-Review Azure RBAC in the [Introduction to Azure resource management] section for more information.
+Review Azure RBAC in the [Introduction to Azure resource management][22] section for more information.

 The built-in PostgreSQL account management system governs access for administrator and non-administrator users in the data plane.
-Moreover, Single Server supports security principals in Microsoft Entra, like users and groups, for data-plane access management.
+Moreover, Azure Database for PostgreSQL supports security principals in Microsoft Entra, like users and groups, for data-plane access management.
 Using AAD data-plane access management allows organizations to enforce credential policies, specify authentication modes, and more.
 Refer to the [Microsoft docs] for more information.

-> **Note:** Flexible Server does not support Microsoft Entra
-> principal authentication.

 ## Development editor tools